top of page

 2011

-• CUExpo 2011 is held in Waterloo.
-The organizers were the Centre for Community Based Research along with University of Waterloo and Wilfrid Laurier University.
-Almost 600 people attended.
-The steering committee for the conference included 30+ representatives of organizations in Waterloo Region.
+• In May 2011, a successful CUExpo Conference was held in Waterloo, Ontario.
+The organizers were Drs.
+Joanna Ochocka and Rich Janzen from the Centre for Community Based Research along with University of Waterloo, Wilfrid Laurier University, and Guelph University.
+Almost 600 people (from 14 countries) attended the 4-day conference located at both WLU campus and various community venues.
+The steering committee for the conference included 30+ representatives of government, business and non-profit organizations in Waterloo Region.

-• CBRCanada is invited to take part in the Campus Community Collaboration Initiative supported by the Governor General of Canada.
+• CBRC was invited to take part in the Campus Community Collaboration Initiative supported by the Governor General of Canada.
 Other organizations contributing to the initiative include CCPH, CACSL, Research Impact, United Way of Canada, Imagine Canada, Community Foundations of Canada and SSHRCC.

 Arrow